Iraq lures investors to boost its oil output as OPEC debates cuts

 An executive from a company bidding for one of the new contracts said that Luaibi wants to leave his mark "by ramping up production quickly".

-Iraq has already pre-qualified 19 companies for the round including giants such as Glencore, Russia's Rosneft and the UAE's Mubadala Oil.
+Iraq has already pre-qualified 19 companies for the round including giants such as Glencore (GLEN.L), Russia's Rosneft (ROSN.MM) and the UAE's Mubadala Oil.

 The fields might be small or midsize by Iraqi standards, but they are significant by anybody else's.
 Nine of the fields together hold 2.3 billion barrels, equal to the entire reserves of Britain, which currently produces around 1 million bpd.